 - Yuma (ユマ、hero)

-Make your female dog more beautiful by calling her elegant Japanese dog names.
-The selected Japanese dog names are proven easy to pronounce and comprehend.
+Make your female dog more adorable by calling her cute Japanese dog names.
+These names are proven easy to pronounce and comprehend.
 For example, using Sakura reminds you of either the beautiful cherry blossoms of Japan or the medical ninja from Naruto.

 - Momo (モモ、peach)